userX-324-A/SilverShark/README.md

 ### 1. Companion Application

-The companion application is installed using a standard Windows Installer (`.msi`).

 1.  **Prerequisites**: Ensure you have **.NET Framework 4.7.2** or a later version installed on your system.
-2. Run the `SilverSharkInstaller.msi` file located in the `SilverSharkInstaller/Release/` directory.
+2. Download the latest `SilverSharkInstaller.msi` from the [SilverShark GitHub Releases page](https://github.com/userX-324-A/SilverShark/releases).
-3. Follow the on-screen instructions to complete the installation.
+3. Run the downloaded installer and follow the on-screen instructions to complete the installation.

 The installer will place the necessary application files on your computer and create a required registry key that allows Google Chrome to securely communicate with the application.

 ### 2. Browser Extension

-1. Open Google Chrome and navigate to the extensions page by typing `chrome://extensions` in the address bar.
-2. Enable **Developer mode** by clicking the toggle switch in the top-right corner of the page.
-3. Click the **Load unpacked** button that appears.
-4. In the file selection dialog, navigate to the root directory of this project and select the `Extension` folder.

-The SilverShark extension should now appear in your list of installed extensions and be ready to use.
+The browser extension can be installed from the official Chrome Web Store.

+*A link to the store listing will be provided here once it is published.*

 ## Usage